kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 To learn more about using your Kubernetes cluster the practical way, we invite you to look at our [OVHcloud Managed Kubernetes doc site](/products/public-cloud-containers-orchestration-managed-kubernetes-k8s).

-- If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.
+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for a custom analysis of your project.

 Join our [community of users](/links/community).